AraneaDev/accountant/docs/resolvers.md

 }
 ```

-Set the custom _IP Address_ resolver in the `config/accountant.php` configuration file:
+Set the `accountant.resolvers.ip_address` configuration value to the custom `IpAddressResolver` FQCN:

 ```php
 return [